Celebrating Todos los Santos

 In Spain, as with any tradition, there are lots of specific foods involved in the All Saints Day celebration.
 Some traditions believe that you should take food for the next life.
 There are many delicious treats linked to these festival days.
 Huesos de Santo, like a marzipan tube called Saints bones are typical especially in Central Spain.
 In Catalonia Panellets, almond and pine nut treats are traditional.
 In Andalucía Sweet Potatoes and fried buñuelos are sold in local bakeries and stores.

 Seasonal Fruit in Spain

 Buñuelos de viento, are round little fried donuts, sometimes filled with cream.
-In Jaen they have Pestiños which are flat biscuits with black sesame seeds and aniseed liquer, curled up at the edges.
+Otherwise they are plain but rolled in sugar on the outside.
+In Jaen they have Pestiños which are flat biscuit like bakes with black sesame seeds and aniseed liquor inside.

 Sweet potatoes are roasted or eaten in the sweet version (confit) too. (seen below)

-However Panellets is one of the most typical treats on November 1st.
+Panellets is one of the most typical treats on November 1st and my personal favourite.

 These delicious treats are eaten in Barcelona and Catalonia, it is the only time you can find these in the cake shops and bakeries.

 Here´s the Panellets recipe if you want to make your own.